 You had no pleasure.

 In the volume of the book it is written of Me—

 To do Your will, O God.’ ”

-The old sacrifice was removed when Jesus filled it’s place.
-There was no redemption through the old sacrifice, only remediation of God’s anger and judgement.
-To those who came before Christ, they anxiously waited for the Messiah’s promised fulfillment, we now look back on this fulfillment of God’s wrath and hold fervently to Jesus’ redeeming grace.
+The old sacrifice was removed when Jesus died upon the cross.
+There had been no redemption through the old sacrifice, only remediation of God’s anger and judgement.
+To those who lived before Christ, they anxiously waited for the Messiah’s promise, we now look back on this fulfillment of God’s divine promise and hold fervently to Jesus’ redeeming grace.